Skip to content

 Options:

 • -p, --path <PATH>: Project root directory (defaults to current dir).
-Also supports --project-root alias.
+Also aliased as --project-root.

 • -f, --force: Overwrite existing configuration without prompting.